What Is the Statute of Limitations on Construction Site Injuries in New York?

 The same statutes of limitations apply to most types of injury cases.
 This means that whether the construction accident involved a car crash, a defective power tool, or a slip and fall on dangerous property, the case still has a 3-year statute of limitations.
 One exception is with intentional injury cases; assault and battery have a 1-year statute of limitations for civil cases.

 The New York statute of limitations on construction injury cases applies specifically to personal injury cases.
 If you are filing an insurance claim, a disability claim, or a workers’ compensation claim, those kinds of claims might have other deadlines.
 For example, workers’ comp. claims have a 2-year statute of limitations, and some workers are required to file through that system instead of suing after an injury at work.
-You should speak to a New York personal injury lawyer early on in the process to determine not only what deadline applies to your case but what type of claim is best for you to get the compensation you need.
+You should speak to a Brooklyn construction accident lawyer early on in the process to determine not only what deadline applies to your case but what type of claim is best for you to get the compensation you need.

 How to Extend the Statute of Limitations for Construction Accident Cases in NY